The de Havilland Aeronautical Technical School

 There is a DHAeTS Display in the ‘Foremans Office’ at the de Havilland Aircraft Museum, which is next to Salisbury Hall near London Colney.

 Today there is a thriving Association of former DHAeTS students from all the Schools, with over 400 members world-wide.
 It is run by a standing small committee led by Roger de Mercado as Chairman and Secretary.
-Roger Coasby is our Treasurer and members are Ken Watkins, Garth Rogers, Ken Pye, Russ Nathan, Philip Birtles and Alan Lee.
+Roger Coasby is our Treasurer and members are Russ Nathan, Philip Birtles and Alan Lee.
 Our President is Ian Newton.
+Sadly, during 2024 committee members Ken Pye and Garth Rogers passed away.

-In 2022 members of the disbanded Hatfield Aviation Association, which previously had absorbed the Hatfield 40 Year and 20 year Club members, were invited to join DHAeTSA and some have done so.
+In 2022 members of the disbanded Hatfield Aviation Association, which previously had absorbed the Hatfield 40 Year and 20 year Club members, were invited to join DHAeTSA and some did so.
 A number were already members of DHAeTSA having served apprenticeships.

 Newsletters are issued three times a year.
 The majority are sent by email as pdf, but printed copies are supplied by post to those unable to receive email.
-The most recent were No. 85, Spring 2023, No. 86, Summer 2023 and No. 87, Autumn 2023.
+The most recent were No. 88, Spring 2024, No. 89, Summer 2024 and No.90, Autumn 2024, issued in mid October.
 Any member who has missed a copy should contact us (click on the tab above).
 We also compile an occasional issue of “Pylon”, (see article Pylon Magazine) to which members contribute articles about their experiences ranging from student years to later careers or about particularly interesting projects with which they were involved (some relating to previously unreported events!).

 The objective of this website is to promote world-wide awareness of the Association, to provide up to date information and to serve as an on-line repository of historical material relating to the de Havilland Aeronautical Technical School.